tnkteja/fss16ntadiko/code/7/Readme.md

 For the design challenge, we pick the performace meassure IGD to compare the optmizers Simulated Annealng, Max Walk Sat, and DE against each other on a common problem.

+* _Type 1 Comparision Opeartor_ It is used to decide if an individual of the population is better than another individual.

+* _Type 2 Comparision Operator_ It is used to find if there is any improvement from the last generation to the current generation.

+* _Type 3 Comparision Operator_ It is used to to compare two optimizers on their performace with the problem they performed optimization on.
+For example Hypervolume, Spread, IGD.

 ## Performance Experiments
 In this report we run the optimizers - Simulated Annealing, Max Walk Sat and Differential Evolution on ...